GuanghongXu/guanghongxu.github.io/_pages/about.md

 Welcome to my website!

 I am an Economics Ph.D.
 Candidate at the [Department of Economics](https://economics.ucsc.edu/), [University of California, Santa Cruz (UCSC)](https://www.ucsc.edu/), advised by Professor [Jonathan Robinson](https://people.ucsc.edu/~jmrtwo/).
-My research focuses on the economic development of lower income countries and how technology can help with the global poverty reduction.
+My research focuses on the economic development of lower income countries and how technology can help with global poverty reduction.
 I have conducted fieldwork in Kenya, Rwanda, and Tanzania.
 I'm currently a visiting scientist at [International Livestock Research Institute (ILRI)](https://www.ilri.org/) in Nairobi, Kenya.

 * Field of interest:
 	* Development Economics: